-Overall, our NOI for the year ended December 31, 2018 increased by approximately \$11.0 million as compared to the same period in the prior year, which is partly attributable to a decrease in property management fees paid to the Property Manager, a related party, as a result of the property management agreement not being renewed and expiring in June 2018.
+Overall, our NOI for the year ended December 31, 2018 increased by approximately \$11.0 million as compared to the same period in the prior year, primarily due to the continued lease-up of additional seniors housing units as well as year-over-year revenue and occupancy growth within our seniors housing properties.
 Our non-same-store NOI of approximately \$6.0 million for the year ended December 31, 2018 primarily related to the completion of four development properties and two expansion projects after January 1, 2017.
 Our same-store NOI for the year ended December 31, 2018 increased by approximately \$6.6 million, or 6.4%, as compared to the same period in the prior year.
 The increase in same-store NOI is primarily attributable to the continued lease-up of additional seniors housing units at two development properties and one expansion project that were completed in 2016 as well as year-over-year revenue and occupancy growth within our seniors housing properties.